kreneskyp/ix/README.md

 ### Agent-IX CLI

 The quickest way to start IX is with the agent-ix CLI.
 The CLI starts a preconfigured docker cluster with docker-compose.
-It will down the required images and start the server.
-The client also includes management commands for managing the cluster.
+It downloads the required images automatically and starts the app cluster.

 ```bash
 pip install agent-ix